 Can I afford an Oxycodone injury lawyer?
 Yes!
 Your Oxycodone injury lawyer only gets paid if you get a settlement or win your Oxycontin overdose lawsuit.

 How much do I pay if I don’t win my Oxycodone or Oxycontin overdose lawsuit?
 Nothing.
 If we don’t win your Oxycodone or OxyContin overdose lawsuit you owe your Oxycodone injury lawyer nothing.

 Will my lawyer get more money than I do?
 No. Your OxyContin or Oxycodone injury lawyer gets paid on a contingency fee basis.
-That means your lawyer gets an agreed upon percentage of the settlement.
+That means your lawyer gets an agreed upon percentage of the litigation or lawsuits against opioid manufacturers settlement.
 Sometimes there are also case expenses that need paid.
 Doctors reports and hiring specialists are examples of case expenses.

 Get Help From An Oxycodone or Oxycodone Injury Lawyer

 When you call Woods & Woods drug injury lawyers, you’ll get an experienced attorney who will fight for your family’s rights.
 Since 1985, the lawyers at Woods & Woods have successfully represented thousands of injured people.